elymsyr/internship-ordinatrum/README.md

 ## Features

 - **System Resource Monitoring:** Uses Node Exporter and Telegraf to collect metrics from multiple nodes.
 - **Visualization:** Grafana for real-time visualization and dashboards.
+API and WebSockets to interpret the data or alerts and visualize in real-time.
 - **Log Parsing:** Grok Exporter parses logs and exports metrics to Prometheus.
 - **Prometheus Integration:** Collects and stores time-series data for monitoring.
 - **Custom API:** A Python FastAPI that interacts with Grafana and Prometheus to provide device monitoring and analysis.